Wait until you see this DIY headboard from a closet door! This clever DIY project was chalk painted and distressed into a shabby chic beauty!

 Step 6.
 Sand if desired

 And here we are, all sanded and ready to use!
 Remember, I used two sets of doors, so there are four panels, attached with hinges at the center joint.

 Just a closer look at the other two panels.
 Oh!
 Don’t forget to wax!
 I used clear wax.

 And here they are installed.
 Ideally, you want to screw through the panels into the wall studs.
 If that’s not possible, just pre-drill the holes, marking the wall where the screw lands.

 Install wall anchors of your choice and then drive screws through the panel and into the anchors.

 I originally also attached the bed frame to the panels, but everything squeaked with the slightest movement, so I nixed that and just left them independent of each other.

-From Marty: Here you can see the headboard installed, but I wasn’t quite done with the finished piece.
+From Marty: Here you can see my new DIY headboard from a closet door installed, but I wasn’t quite done with the finished piece.